Shane32/GraphQL/CODEGEN-README.md

 **Be sure to replace "add-guid-here" with an actual GUID.**

-Refer to [this example](https://github.com/ZboxGlobal/HiveServer/blob/57ede7b7d33033dc1c4fb0e56dd0ba147841230a/Tests/Infrastructure/EndToEnd.cs#L234) for adding in a test for your SDL schema.

 ## 3. Create the `codegen.ts` Configuration File

 In the root of your project, add a `codegen.ts` file with the following content: